-Misdemeanor drug charges have serious ramifications and life-long repercussions.
+A misdemeanor drug conviction has severe ramifications and life-long repercussions.
 Many of these are not readily apparent to someone who has never been charged before.

-All too often, defendants in misdemeanor drug cases, such as those cited with simple marijuana possession or possession of drug paraphernalia, will typically arrive at their first court appearance and thoughtlessly enter a plea of guilty just to get the matter over with or to avoid further embarrassment.
+All too often, defendants in misdemeanor drug cases such as simple marijuana possession or possession of drug paraphernalia will enter a plea of guilty at their first court appearance just to get the matter over with or avoid further embarrassment.

-Ohio law carries the potential for a driver’s license suspension, for up to 5 YEARS for nearly every drug conviction.
+Ohio law carries the potential for a driver’s license suspension for up to 5 YEARS for nearly every drug conviction.
 This applies to all offense levels, even for a Minor Misdemeanor charge of simple marijuana possession of less than 100 grams.
-It applies even if a vehicle was not involved in the offense, although some judges are reluctant to impose a driver’s license suspension where no vehicle was involved.
+It also applies if a vehicle was not involved in the offense.
+However, some judges are reluctant to impose a driver’s license suspension where no vehicle was involved.
 The license suspension takes effect immediately upon a plea.
 Most defendants retain a criminal defense lawyer or law firm proficient in handling drug cases for this reason alone.

-A person charged with a misdemeanor drug offense, as opposed to felony drug offense, will also typically be facing such penalties as fines, court costs, community work service and drug counseling or classes.
-In some courts, judges will also tack on local jail time, probation (community control) and drug treatment programs.
+A person charged with a misdemeanor drug offense, as opposed to a felony drug offense, will also typically be facing such penalties as fines, court costs, community work service, and drug counseling or classes.
+In some courts, judges will also tack on local jail time, probation (community control), and drug treatment programs.

 Be aware that some drug offenses filed under local municipal ordinances require mandatory jail sentences.
-Only a lawyer familiar with misdemeanor drug charges in the particular court where your case is filed can tell you what the judge may do in your individual case.
-Attorney Weisenburger routinely appears in Kent Municipal Court, Stow Municipal Court and Ravenna Municipal Court on misdemeanor drug related offenses.
+Only a lawyer familiar with drug cases in the particular court where your charges are filed can tell you what the judge may do in your individual situation.
+Attorney Weisenburger routinely appears in Kent Municipal Court, Stow Municipal Court, and Ravenna Municipal Court on misdemeanor drug-related offenses.

-Some courts (such as Kent Municipal Court and Ravenna Municipal Court) have drug diversion programs and some courts (such as Stow Municipal Court) do not.
+Some courts (Kent Municipal Court and Ravenna Municipal Court) have drug diversion programs, and some courts (Stow Municipal Court) do not.
 For details, consult a criminal lawyer familiar with the court where you are charged.
 Be aware that drug diversion programs come with certain risks that you absolutely must understand and be willing to accept.
 Many will require future drug testing.

 Some drug diversion programs require the consent of both the prosecuting attorney and the arresting officer.
 This is problematic when you are up against an ambitious prosecutor who sees you with a target on your back simply because drugs are involved.
 Again, consult a criminal defense lawyer to protect yourself.